-Create a Text Type
+How To: Create a Text Type

 - 1. Start the Text command.
 In Properties, click (Edit Type) or in the Annotate tab>Text panel title, click (Text Types).
 For Model Text you first have to place an instance, select it, and modify the type properties. - 2.
 In the Type Properties dialog box, click Duplicate... - 3.
-Type a new name. - 4.
+Type a new name and click .The new type is activated. - 4.
 Modify the parameters as needed for the new type, as shown for annotation text in Figure 1-20.